underscoreio/essential-slick/src/pages/0-preface.md

 ## Notes on the Early Access Edition {-}

 This book is in early access status.
-The content is incomplete, and may contain typos and errata.
+The content is complete, by may contain typos and errata.

 As a early access customer you will receive a free copy of the final text when it is released, plus free lifetime updates thereafter.